Facilities Available at the FSUCML

 We offer shuttle service between the main campus and the laboratory to provide transportation at no cost to faculty, graduate students, and undergraduate students working at the lab.
 Other employees may ride if seats are available.
 However, faculty and students get first choice.

-For any questions or further information, please contact Durene Gilbert at 850-697-4095 or email@example.com.
+For any questions, current schedule or if you are interested in becoming a driver for the shuttle van please contact Durene Gilbert at 850-697-4095 or firstname.lastname@example.org.

 INFORMATION TECHNOLOGY (IT) SERVICES Computer accounts are provided for all FSUCML faculty, staff, and students.
 The FSUCML IT Administrator is responsible for making all IT device connections, adding software to on-site computers purchased through FSU, and making recommendations for computer and peripheral purchases.
 Please submit all requests for IT services to the IT Administrator listed here: http://marinelab.fsu.edu/staff/fsucmlstaff.html.

 Visitors have access to the internet at the FSUCML through campus-wide wireless or in laboratories via direct hook ups.

 All users of IT resources at the FSUCML are subject to Florida State University Policy and Procedures.
 Users are expected to comply with the university's Best Practices for Computing at FSU, which can be found at http://www.its.fsu.edu/Security/Computing-Security/Best-Practices.
 Be certain to keep computers up to date on anti-virus software.
 Users will receive notification of these updates by email.

 COMMUNICATIONS All FSUCML staff and faculty have land-line telephones in their offices.
 FSU-based faculty and FSUCML-based staff requiring telephones in their laboratories are responsible for all fees associated with telephone hookup and operation.
 Short-term visitors are encouraged to bring cell phones to make long-distance calls.